wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-application-proxy-sso-using-kcd.md

 >[AZURE.NOTE] `sharepointserviceaccount` can be the SPS machine account or a service account under which the SPS app pool is running.

-### Azure portal configuration
+### Azure Management Portal configuration

-1. Publish your application according to the instructions described in [Publish applications with Application Proxy](active-directory-application-proxy-publish.md).
+1. Publish your application according to the instructions described in [Publish applications with Application Proxy](/documentation/articles/active-directory-application-proxy-publish).
 Make sure to select **Azure Active Directory** as the **Preauthentication Method**.
 2. After your application appears in the list of applications, select it and click **Configure**.
 3. Under **Properties**, set **Internal Authentication Method** to **Integrated Windows Authentication**.